d3x0r/sack.vfs/README.md

         Sqlite has methods available on it to access native program options.
         Sqlite.op( opName, defaultValue ) - read/write default option database option.
         Sqlite.so( opName, newValue ) - write new value to default option database.
-    Volume(mountName,fileName,a,b) - a virtual disk partition that holds files. mountName - the mount name used to mount to volume as a filesystem; it may be referenced later in the string passed to Sqlite.
+    Volume(mountName,fileName,version,a,b) - a virtual disk partition that holds files. mountName - the mount name used to mount to volume as a filesystem; it may be referenced later in the string passed to Sqlite.
 It may be `null` if it is anonymous mount. if no parameters are passed, a Volume object representing the native filesystem is returned.